macroecology/letsR/README.md

 OBS.: To download the developers version you will need to have the git software installed (http://git-scm.com/).
 If you are a windows user you will also need to download the Rtools (http://cran.r-project.org/bin/windows/Rtools/).

+## IMPORTANT
+Due to changes in the IUCN API and limitations in data distribution established IUCN terms of use, we are no longer maintaining the functions lets.iucn, lets.iucn.hist and lets.iucn.ha.
+These functions will be removed from the package in the next version.
+We apologize for any inconvenience this may cause.